 original.py, but error messages will still reference

 If these flags are set, mypy will generate a report in the specified format into the specified directory.

-- Causes mypy to generate a text file report documenting how many
+Causes mypy to generate a text file report documenting how many expressions of type

 Anyare present within your codebase.